Wednesday, 10 February 2016

 − "Get away, you beggar."

 A word can change your life.
 Or the need to listen to it.
-I remembered Anne-Marie in summer telling me I looked like a beggar.
-But looking like is not being.
-Yesterday afternoon Luke, for the first time one of them, had called me beggar, and he did so, I thought I remembered, twice: in The Silversmith where we did not eat; and later his words in my tent, his sweet chant which began "What dignity and what beauty, my beggar", but no one, not even my mate, had called me thus on the street.
+I remembered Anne-Marie in summer telling me I resembled a beggar.
+But resembling is not being.
+Yesterday afternoon Luke, for the first time one of them, had called me beggar, and he did so, I thought I remembered, twice: in The Silversmith where we did not eat; and later his words in my tent, his sweet chant which began "What dignity and what beauty, beggar", but no one, not even my mate, had called me thus on the street.
 But I had to correct myself: Luke had called me beggar on the street directly or indirectly.
 But only him.
-I needed to hear that word from other beggars and from people from the other side.
+I needed to hear that word from the other six and from people from the other side.
 Because I had not even heard it in the Exclusion, in The Sword.
 They had not allowed me to access, but from what I remembered, it had been with these words: "No one can enter who has previously been on the stairway of the Basilica."
-And finally I heard that vocative from a perfect stranger who called me in this way.
+And finally I heard that vocative from a perfect stranger who thus called me.
 No doubt my scarcely dirty clothes, much wrinkled and soaked by rain, plus Luke’s jacket, made me now have such a clear aspect of a beggar to be given that vocative by someone.
 The reactions that we have in certain moments of life are strange.
 That little incident was for mine transcendental, so I still remember it and that is why I am telling you.
-It forged me definitively; it gave me a name, a body, a history.
-When the young man left I had to sit on the sill of a window.
+It shaped me definitively; it gave me a name, a body, a history.
+When the young man left I had to sit on a window sill.
 But this time I didn't blame my poor feet.
 Unaware of it I started to laugh: at last someone had said my name.
-I, who had lived all life surrounded by numbers, to resurrect needed words.
+I, who had lived my entire life surrounded by numbers, to resurrect I needed words.
 That morning I was really a beggar.
-I realized that the few passersby looked at me with eyes elusive or impertinent.
+I realized that the few passersby looked at me with elusive or impertinent eyes.
 In only a few hours I had changed my social class.
 Now my skin was of the same substances as that of the seven.
 Exhausted feet, fierce Hunger, Exclusion, deadly Cold, Dirt and wrinkles, full Scarcity.
 I was living all the negative signs, except perhaps Shame.
 I had just known even deadly Temptation, which almost crushed me.
 But when all those motifs by Verôme reached me, I noticed that at last my Shade was ending.
 All these things the seven had lived, all their lives or nearly a year, in Luke’s case.
 Or just one day, I added myself proudly.
 I saw a beggar from time to time, at that time, drunk and staggering.
 What did they and I have in common?
 In addition to my alcoholic past, which I didn't want to remember...
 Yes, what was it that was coming to my head?
 A few words from Luke... strength, perhaps it was that.
 Not to allow misery to defeat you but to face life the whore.
-Each one has a different story and a different reason, whether because of necessity or because of choice, here we have come and here we will continue.
+Everybody has a different story and a different reason, whether because of necessity or because of choice, here we have come and here we will continue.
 Here I will continue!
 I repeated firmly.
 When they are hungry, I will live it with them.
 When they cry, I will cry; when they laugh, I will laugh.
 To share your life, to be one of you, to follow your path either in beauty or in need.
 Fate could hurt me more if what I feared, Luke’s reaction when he knew about my love, was fulfilled.
 But what depended on me, I had already decided.
 Maybe I should find another job, but this morning I will face them all, will give explanations and tell them my new name and my new circumstances.

 -As you were telling me, Nike, I realized that for some reason that brioche was important.
 Now I understand.
 It was the only thing you ate in 24 hours.